SharePoint

 A request to the Microsoft SharePoint Product Team

 SharePoint is an amazing product and there are some fantastic opportunities to make awesome applications.
 It also has a great API which has had improved further in the upcoming SharePoint 2010 release.
 But there are several features available in the platform/API that just isn’t available to all of us, unless we sit in Redmond and are building the actual product.
 There are so many classes or methods that are marked internal or sealed, that I really would like to use.
+I’m not going to nag about the search Web Parts this time, but instead focus on some classes that I really would like to be changed from internal to public.

 Web Parts